IreneMakonnen/Irene_Portfolio/README.md

 ---

-### Prodigy InfoTech Internship Projects
+### Other Projects

-I secured a 1 month internship position with Prodigy InfoTech.
-I had the opportunity to hone my skills as well as gain new ones in the various projects I undertook.
+An opportunity to hone my skills as well as gain new ones in the various projects I undertook.
 Links are provided below for a more detailed review.

 <details>